Homemade Chai Latte

 Tips for making a perfect Chai Latte

 The difference between these two drinks is that a dirty chai latte has a shot of espresso in it.
-If you’d like to make this recipe into a dirty chai latte, all you need to do is add a shot of espresso.
+If you’d like to make this recipe into a dirty chai latte, all you need to do is add a shot of espresso

-More cozy drink recipes to try
+More Chai spice recipes to try

-If you tried this Homemade Chai Latte or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
+If you tried this Homemade Chai Tea Latte or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
 Be sure to follow along on Pinterest, Instagram and Facebook for even more deliciousness!

-PrintHomemade Chai Latte
+Homemade Chai Tea Latte

 - Prep Time: 5 minutes